 Alternatively, guide yourself around its most famous sites, including the Morton Theatre.
 This is one of America’s first black owned and run entertainment spaces.

-And while tours tend to be quite heavily focussed on the antics of the members of REM, who still live on and off in and around the town, there is plenty here to keep all music fans entertained.
+And while tours tend to be quite heavily focused on the antics of the members of REM, who still live on and off in and around the town, there is plenty here to keep all music fans entertained.

 13. Dahlonega Gold Museum